whiteroach/scale_degrees/README.md

 # scale_degrees
 ---
-An in terminal application design to build and solidify scale degrees knowledge.
+A terminal application design to build and solidify scale degrees knowledge.

 ### Description:
 The application will prompts the user with 15 questions randomly generated.